Comparison and rigidity for scalar curvature

 Development of New Tools

-Guided by this point of view, we aim to develop fundamentally new tools to study scalar curvature that bridge long-standing gaps between the existing techniques.
+Guided by this point of view, we aim to develop fundamentally new tools to study scalar curvature that bridge long-standing gaps in between the existing techniques.
 This includes:

 - A far-reaching generalization of the Dirac operator approach expanding upon techniques pioneered by the PI.